1. Getting started¶

 1.2.
 Installing the plugin¶

-The AGX Dynamics for Unity plugin is distributed as a Unity package and be downloaded here.
+The AGX Dynamics for Unity plugin is distributed in it’s entirety as a .unitypackage file and can be downloaded here.

 Import the package into your project.